myersm0/montre/README.md

 Quantifiers use a run-based execution model that scales with matching tokens, not corpus size.
 The `--count-only` fast path avoids Hit allocation entirely for simple queries (22ns for `[pos="NOUN"]`).

+Corpus loading uses memory-mapped indexes for the forward and span stores.
+On the 1.5M token Maupassant corpus, `Corpus::open` completes in ~20ms with a peak RSS of 94MB (compared to 285ms and 1.75GB before mmap).
+On a combined 11.5M token corpus (Maupassant + ELTeC-fra, 25 annotation layers), open time is ~116ms.

 ## Bindings

 Montre ships a C FFI (`libmontre_ffi`) for embedding in other languages.